pymc-devs/pymc/docs/source/contributing/developer_guide.md

 ```

 Since the logp and logq are from the approximation, let's dive in further on it (there is another abstraction here - ``Group`` - that allows you to combine approximation into new approximation, but we will skip this for now and only consider ``SingleGroupApproximation`` like ``MeanField``):
-The definition of ``datalogp_norm``, ``logq_norm``, ``varlogp_norm`` are in [variational/opvi](https://github.com/pymc-devs/pymc/blob/main/pymc/variational/opvi.py), strip away the normalizing term, ``datalogp`` and ``varlogp`` are expectation of the variational free\_RVs and data logp - we clone the datalogp and varlogp from the model, replace its input with Aesara tensor that [samples from the variational posterior](https://github.com/pymc-devs/pymc/blob/6d07591962a6c135640a3c31903eba66b34e71d8/pymc/variational/opvi.py#L1098-L1111).
+The definition of ``datalogp_norm``, ``logq_norm``, ``varlogp_norm`` are in [variational/opvi](https://github.com/pymc-devs/pymc/blob/main/pymc/variational/opvi.py), strip away the normalizing term, ``datalogp`` and ``varlogp`` are expectation of the variational free\_RVs and data logp - we clone the datalogp and varlogp from the model, replace its input with PyTensor tensor that [samples from the variational posterior](https://github.com/pymc-devs/pymc/blob/6d07591962a6c135640a3c31903eba66b34e71d8/pymc/variational/opvi.py#L1098-L1111).
 For ADVI, these samples are from [a Gaussian](https://github.com/pymc-devs/pymc/blob/6d07591962a6c135640a3c31903eba66b34e71d8/pymc/variational/approximations.py#L84-L89).
 Note that the samples from the posterior approximations are usually 1 dimension more, so that we can compute the expectation and get the gradient of the expectation (by computing the [expectation of the gradient!](http://blog.shakirm.com/2015/10/machine-learning-trick-of-the-day-4-reparameterisation-tricks/)).
 As for the [`logq`` since it is a Gaussian `it is pretty straightforward to evaluate](https://github.com/pymc-devs/pymc/blob/6d07591962a6c135640a3c31903eba66b34e71d8/pymc/variational/approximations.py#L91-L97).

 ##### Some challenges and insights from implementing VI.
--  Graph based approach was helpful, but Aesara had no direct access to previously created nodes in the computational graph.
+-  Graph based approach was helpful, but PyTensor had no direct access to previously created nodes in the computational graph.
    You can find a lot of ``@node_property`` usages in implementation.
    This is done to cache nodes.
    TensorFlow has graph utils for that that could potentially help in doing this.
    On the other hand graph management in Tensorflow seemed to more tricky than expected.
    The high level reason is that graph is an add only container.
 -  There were few fixed bugs not obvoius in the first place.
-   Aesara has a tool to manipulate the graph (``aesara.clone_replace``) and this tool requires extremely careful treatment when doing a lot of graph replacements at different level.
+   PyTensor has a tool to manipulate the graph (``pytensor.clone_replace``) and this tool requires extremely careful treatment when doing a lot of graph replacements at different level.
--  We coined a term ``aesara.clone_replace`` curse.
+-  We coined a term ``pytensor.clone_replace`` curse.
    We got extremely dependent on this feature.
    Internal usages are uncountable:
    -  We use this to [vectorize the model](https://github.com/pymc-devs/pymc/blob/main/pymc/model.py#L972) for both MCMC and VI to speed up computations
    -  We use this to [create sampling graph](https://github.com/pymc-devs/pymc/blob/main/pymc/variational/opvi.py#L1483) for VI.
 This is the case you want posterior predictive as a part of computational graph.

 As this is the core of the VI process, we were trying to replicate this pattern in TF.
-However, when ``aesara.clone_replace`` is called, Aesara creates a new part of the graph that can be collected by garbage collector, but TF's graph is add only.
+However, when ``pytensor.clone_replace`` is called, PyTensor creates a new part of the graph that can be collected by garbage collector, but TF's graph is add only.
 So we should solve the problem of replacing input in a different way.

 ### Forward sampling